DDurling/iyo-apero/content/blog/2021-08-09-building-this-website/index.markdown

 So I could reference all the example posts but them not be seen on my blog I marked them all as `draft: true` in the YAML header of each post.

 I also managed to break the "talks" section which comes as standard (at some point the website would not deploy).
 I think need to look into why / how that happened but in the short term I have decided to just remove it for now.

+adding a `summary: ` into the YAML is the text that appears on the "Blog" page. worth adding to every blogpost.

 ### buying a domain & setting it up